 -

-Ban Dangerous Pesticides in CornwallThe use of glyphosates has already been banned or restricted in 8 countries.
+Ban Dangerous Pesticides in BirminghamThe use of glyphosates has already been banned or restricted in 8 countries.
 It is not acceptable that ourselves, our children and the animals we share our community with are being routinely exposed to these chemicals whether we like it or not.
-This is a matter of great importance for those of us who care about each other's health and the health of our children, our cats, our dogs and all the flora and fauna of this county.
-If you don't live in this area, click here to start a campaign for your city: https://secure.38degrees.org.uk/start-a-pesticide-campaign1,825 of 2,000 SignaturesCreated by Neil Foss
+This is a matter of great importance for those of us who care about each other's health and the health of our children, our cats, our dogs and all the flora and fauna of this city, of course including our beloved bees.
+If you don't live in this area, click here to start a campaign for your city: https://secure.38degrees.org.uk/start-a-pesticide-campaign3,135 of 4,000 SignaturesCreated by Ian Crockford

 -

-Ban Dangerous Pesticides in Newton AbbotThe use of glyphosates has already been banned or restricted in 8 countries.
-It is not acceptable that ourselves, our children and the animals we share our community with are being routinely exposed to these chemicals whether we like it or not.
-This is a matter of great importance for those of us who care about each other's health and the health of our children, our cats, our dogs and all the flora and fauna of this town.
-If you don't live in this area, click here to start a campaign for your city: https://secure.38degrees.org.uk/start-a-pesticide-campaign920 of 1,000 SignaturesCreated by Jessica Ford
+Ban Dangerous Pesticides on and around Canal & River Trust WaterwaysThe use of glyphosates has already been banned or restricted in 8 countries.
+It is not acceptable that ourselves, our children the animals we share our community with, and natural habitats are being routinely exposed to these chemicals whether we like it or not.
+This is a matter of great importance for those of us who care about each other's health, the health of our children, our cats & dogs, all the flora and fauna (of course including our beloved bees) as well as the natural habitats and aquatic life on and around the waterways, If you don't live in this area, click here to start a campaign for your city: https://secure.38degrees.org.uk/start-a-pesticide-campaign340 of 400 SignaturesCreated by Flora Wilcox

 -